f5devcentral/Triton-Server-NGINX-Plus-Ingress-Controller/README.md

 The NGINX+ dashboard can be reached at 127.0.0.1/dashboard.html

 ### Run a couple sample queries
 If the included sample models are loaded, you can test connectivity to the Triton Inference server(s) by running the included  *simple_http_infer_client.py* python script.
+After running the script a few times, you can return to the NGINX+ and Grafana dashboards to monitor.
 ```
 python3 simple_http_infer_client.py -u *<triton server http URL>> --ssl --insecure
 ```
 _**Example:** python3 simple_http_infer_client.py -u triton-http.f5demo.net --ssl --insecure_

-After running the script a few times, you can return to the NGINX+ and Grafana dashboards to monitor.

-The

 ## Cleanup

 After you have finished using the inference server, you should use Helm to delete the deployment.
+If you deployed the NFS server use *Kubectl* to remove.

 ```
-$ helm list
+helm list
 NAME    NAMESPACE       REVISION        UPDATED                                 STATUS          CHART                           APP VERSION
 mytest  default         1               2024-04-15 19:01:31.772857 -0700 PDT    deployed        triton-inference-server-1.0.0   1.0

-$ helm uninstall mytest
+helm uninstall mytest

+kubectl delete -f nfs-server.yaml
 ```